Lucrecious/imj/README.md

-# imJSON - an immediate mode JSON reader and writer
+# imj
-imJSON is a simple, small and portable immediate mode library for reading and writing JSON files.
+imj is a simple, small and portable immediate mode library for reading and writing JSON files.

 Here's a sample:
 ```c